snufkinly/getting_cleaning/codebook.md

 Creating the tidy datafile
-Guide to create the tidy data file data was grouped, combined, renamed, sorted and processed via run_analysis.R script detail available in readme file
+Guide to create the tidy data file data was grouped, combined, renamed, sorted and processed via run_analysis.R script detail available in readme file listed below https://github.com/snufkinly/getting_cleaning/blob/master/README.md

-Short, high-level description of what the cleaning script does. link to the readme document that describes the code in greater detail https://github.com/snufkinly/getting_cleaning/blob/master/README.md
+briefly: collapsed seperate parts of test and training data sets to provide variable names, subject and activity variables to the core un-named data. data was sorted and merged data was stripped of variables unneccesary for this assignmend (leaving mean and standard deviation values) this data was then prepared for summarization, sorted via subject and activity and the mean was calculated for each variable under this rubric finally the data was written as tab-delimited text file and saved to this github repository

 General description of the file including: